bridgecrew-perf7/DEVELOPMENT-DEPLOYMENT/README.md

-This repository is for small to medium sized machine learning applications using pandas, it's appendices and several other tools related to machine learning.
+This repository is for small to medium sized machine learning applications using pandas and it's appendices.